 Investigated explicit SIMD libraries as a possible alternative to auto-vectorization in CoreNEURON.

-Senior developer of the C++ based, open-source, spectral finite elementframework Nektar++.
+Senior developer of the C++ based, open-source, spectral finite element framework Nektar++.

-High fidelity simulations (LES/DNS) to predict shock wave unsteadiness in turbofan intake cowls at off-design conditions.
+High-fidelity simulations (LES/DNS) to predict shock wave unsteadiness in turbofan intake cowls at off-design conditions.

 Implementation and validation of shock capturing schemes in an open-source high-order finite element CFD software.